by Ram Sharan Devkota, Student of Global Change Ecology

 In such a context, multiple efforts and actions are crucial for protecting nature to assure continuity of natural resources that can fulfil our current and future needs.
 However, overexploiting natural resources including bio diversity loss, illegal trade, unsustainable economic development and market policy, huge economic gaps are always major challenges to obtaining nature conservation targets and reasons for not obtaining them within the timeframe.

-The recently released “Global Assessment Report” provides clear insights with scientific evidence based on the current level of knowledge on the status of nature at a global scale and suggest an urgent need for action in order to conserve and protect nature.
+The recently released “Global Assessment Report” provides clear insights with scientific evidence based on the current level of knowledge on the status of nature at a global scale and suggests an urgent need for action in order to conserve and protect nature.
 These are crucial if we wish to avoid future devastation because of human activities.
 I think this is possible only from a global consensus obtained from beyond national and personal interests that basically focuses directly or indirectly on current unsustainable business models as well as usual trade expansion.